Sergei-Korneev/linux-subzero/README.md

 **Pros:** Less CPU and battery consuming.

-**Cons:** Some background processes such as firefox may also stop their useful activity (e.g. downloading something).
+**Cons:** Some background processes such as firefox may also stop their useful activities (e.g. downloading something).

 ## Installation